Policies and Basic Approach

 Water is the source of all life on earth, as well as being an invaluable resource that is the survival foundation of socio-economics systems.
 As a consequence of global population growth and development, water resource problems are arising on a global scale.

-In our operations around the world, including those in areas subject to high water stress, we recognize that water resources are essential for business continuity as well as for the residents in the communities where we operate, and we have stipulated efficient utilization of water among the Action Guidelines of our Environmental Policy.
+In our operations around the world, including those in areas subject to high water stress.
+We recognize that water resources are essential for business continuity as well as for the residents in the communities where we operate, and we have stipulated in our Environmental Policy that we will work to conserve water resources by reducing water consumption and improving the efficiency of water resource use.
 We recognize that large-scale development and the vast consumption of water resources have caused problems with water resources.
 Accordingly, we will carry out water risk assessments to respond appropriately to these problems, and work to promote the conservation and sustainable use of water resources.
 We have positioned water-related businesses as a priority area and will continue to develop them globally, including water desalination, water pumping and water production.
 We will contribute to solving water-related issues through our businesses.

 Approximately 13,000 hectares of Mitsui's Forests, equivalent to around 30% of our company-owned forests, have been officially designated as Water Conservation and Water Safety Forests, helping to secure water resources and mitigate flood damage.
 We will continue to promote the appropriate development and management of our forests with the aim of providing a strong public benefit.

-In addition, we will work to reduce our water use at our offices, for example by treating and recycling wastewater.
+In addition, we will work to reduce our water use at our offices, for example by treating and reducing effluents.